notyashhh/azure-powershell/src/Spring/Spring.Autorest/docs/New-AzSpringServiceRegistry.md

 # New-AzSpringServiceRegistry

 ## SYNOPSIS
-Create the default Service Registry or update the existing Service Registry.
+Create the default Service Registry or Create the existing Service Registry.

 ## SYNTAX